 - Maria Antonia (Marie Antoinette) and King Louis XVI of France (1770)

-The last two weddings mentioned were unusual in that they took place in the absence of the bridegroom (which was a thing in those days).
-For example, napoleon asked Marie Louise’s uncle, Archduke Karl, to represent him.
+The last two weddings mentioned took place in the absence of the bridegroom (which was a thing in those days).
+For example, Napoleon asked Marie Louise’s uncle, Archduke Karl, to represent him.

 The archduke later wrote to Napoleon to note that (my translation):